Visitor Paid Parking

 What will happen to my personal details collected for the PayStay App and ePermits?

+All details will remain secure.
 Any personal details collected as part of the Pilot will remain securely stored.
 Your details will not be shared without your consent and will be managed in accordance with privacy regulations.
-You can continue to use your PayStay account for parking in other locations where PayStay is in place.
+You can continue to use your PayStay account for parking in other municipalities where PayStay is in place.

 What insights did you gain from the Pilot?

-We have gained valuable insights from the recent Pilot and are dedicated to addressing key areas for improvement.
-These include:
+We have gained valuable insights from the recent including the need to:

-• Improving communications and providing clear information to better support both local businesses and international visitors.
+- Improve communications and provide clear information to better support both local businesses and international visitors.

 What were the biggest issues revealed through the Pilot, and what was learned?